 Dr Dorothy Clayton – Council Secretary

 Peter Cotgreave was originally a scientist, working as a Lecturer in Zoology at the University of Oxford and a Conservation Biologist at London Zoo.
 He moved into scientific administration and is now the Chief Executive of the Microbiology Society.
-His family has lived in Cheshire since the twelfth century and he has published articles about them.
+His family has lived in Cheshire since the twelfth century and he has published various articles about them, and a book Heroes and Villains of Chester and Beyond.
 Cotgreaves are recorded in a high proportion of the documents published by the Record Society.

 Alan Crosby is one of Britain's leading local historians, and since 2001 has been editor of The Local Historian.
 He has published extensively on many aspects of the history of North West England, and his 1991 Record Society volume, Benjamin Shaw's Family Records, has become a standard text in the field of 19th century working class autobiography.

 Diana Dunn is Senior Lecturer in History at the University of Chester.
 She has a particular interest in the Wars of the Roses and the role of women in late medieval England especially queens.
 She has studied the contribution made by the nobility and gentry of the north-west in the Wars of the Roses.
 Her research interests are mainly in social and cultural history combining the use of sources such as wills and personal correspondence with visual evidence from church buildings, tombs and brasses.